Batalin-Vilkovisky structures on moduli spaces of flat connections: Introduction

 0.2cm

 We start with the following standard wisdom, see e.g. \cite[Sec.~5]{CMW2016}: \begin{theorem} Let $(\mathcal{G}, [\cdot, \cdot], \delta)$ be an involutive Lie bialgebra.
 Then, the exterior algebra $\wedge \mathcal{G}$ is naturally a Batalin-Vilkovisky (BV) algebra.
-That is, it carries a unique second order differential operator $\Delta$ such that
+That is, it carries a unique second order differential operator $\Delta \equiv \Delta^{[\cdot, \cdot], \delta}$ such that

 for all $x,y \in \mathcal{G}$. \end{theorem} Our first result provides a refinement of the Atiyah-Bott Poisson structures in the case when a Lie group is replaced by a Lie supergroup, and an invariant scalar product on the Lie algebra is replaced by an odd invariant scalar product on the Lie superalgebra.
-In contrast to the even case, it is in general necessary to consider foliated surfaces. \begin{theorem} Let $G$ be a Lie supergroup with an odd invariant scalar product on its Lie superalgebra, and let $\Sigma$ be an oriented 2-dimensional manifold with nonempty boundary, equipped with a foliation $f$.
+In contrast to the even case, it is in general necessary to consider foliated surfaces, i.e. surfaces with a decomposition into 1-dimensional submanifolds, as on Figure \ref{fig:folintro}.

+\begin{theorem} Let $G$ be a Lie supergroup with an odd invariant scalar product on its Lie superalgebra, and let $\Sigma$ be an oriented 2-dimensional manifold with nonempty boundary, equipped with a foliation $f$.
 Then, the moduli space $\ModSpace{\Sigma}{G}$ carries a natural BV structure $\Delta^f$.
 Futhermore, if $\g={\rm Lie}(G)$ is a unimodular Lie superalgebra, then $\Delta^f$ is independent of $f$. \end{theorem}

 Next, we consider the case of the Lie supergroup $G=Q(n)$.
 Its Lie superalgebra $\q(n)$ is unimodular and carries an odd invariant scalar product.
 Hence, moduli spaces $\ModSpace{\Sigma}{Q(n)}$ carry canonical BV structures $\Delta$.
 Elements of $Q(n)$ are expressions of the form